Mosyle is ramping up its wares with new security protections for iPhones and iPad adding more fuel to the Apple-in-the-enterprise fire.

 Apple’s expanding place in the enterprise market is generating renewed interest among hackers in undermining the company’s security models in the chase for money.
 Just last week, Apple identified and put protection in place against the ninth zero-day vulnerability used against iPhones this year.

-Araujo thinks enterprise adopted of Apple adoption is growing fast.
-He recently explained: “Enterprise customers continue to expand their Apple fleets in ways that makes us believe we’re only now in the initial days of a migration era.”
+Araujo thinks the enterprise adopted Apple adoption is growing fast.
+He recently explained: “Enterprise customers continue to expand their Apple fleets in ways that make us believe we’re only now in the initial days of a migration era.”

 Mosyle cites its own 2022 research to support this, pointing out that 81% of employees rely on an iPhone at work, and 65% utilize an iPad device for business.
 The solution is part of the Moysle Fuse package, which the company introduced in May following its $196 million Series B funding round.

 “Larger companies, after listening to employees’ preferences and learning about the sophisticated enterprise tools offered by Apple and specialized Apple endpoint software providers, are starting to refresh PCs with Macs, which should continue for the coming years.
 Ultimately, Macs will become the leader in enterprise,” Araujo said.

 Protecting the endpoints